Stochastic Adaptive Gradient Descent Without Descent: Design of the Method

 \section{Design of the Method}

-The idea from \cite{malitsky2019adaptive} comes from the derivation of an original Lyapunov function.
-We present the main idea of this derivation and where our approach departs from theirs.
-Although Lipschitz continuity is not directly used below, we recall it in Definition~\ref{def::Lsmooth} in the Appendix.
+The algorithm of \citet{malitsky2019adaptive} is obtained via an original Lyapunov sequence.
+We present the main ideas leading to it and explain where our approach departs from theirs.
+Although Lipschitz continuity is not directly used below, we recall it in the Appendix (Definition~\ref{def::Lsmooth}).